IntroductionFind out when, where and how to fish for whitebait in New Zealand and the Chatham Islands.

 This information is based on the Whitebait Fishing Regulations 2021.
 It is only a guide and does not contain all the rules.

-Ensure you’re familiar with Whitebait Fishing Regulations 2021 and watch the helpful short video, Worth Knowin’.
+Ensure you’re familiar with Whitebait Fishing Regulations 2021 and watch the helpful short video, 'Whitebaiting Regulations 2021’.
 You can also print out a whitebait fishing regulations information leaflet in te reo or English.

 Read the Whitebait Fishing Regulations 2021

 Download Whitebaiter's guide to whitebaiting brochure (PDF, 1,854K) English

 Download Whitebaiter's guide to whitebaiting brochure (PDF, 1,863K) Te reo